pluarant/pluarant.github.io/documentation/api/index.md

 Mesibo provides separate APIs for both these tasks.

-### Real-time APIs (App or Client Side APIs)
+### Real-time APIs (App or User-side APIs)
 Mesibo real-time APIs allows users to communicate in real-time by providing APIs for

 - 1-to-1 messaging
 - group messaging
 - voice and video calls

-This is the API which you will integrate with your client-side applications (e.g., Android, iOS, Web, C++, Python, etc.).
+This is the API that you will integrate with your user-side applications (e.g., Android, iOS, Web, C++, Python, etc.).
 Once you download and integrate it with your apps, your apps will be able to communicate in real-time.

-### Non real-time Back-end API (Server side API)
+### Non-real-time Back-end API (Server-side API)
 Mesibo backend API allows your backend servers to communicate with Mesibo to perform various administrative tasks such as

 - managing users